charlottepierce/charlottepierce.github.com/_posts/2013-09-08-Deriving-Bresenham's-Line-Algorithm.md

 To avoid this we can multiply all values of `d` by `2`.
 This includes the initialisation of `d`, and all potential increments to `d`.

-We also need to handle lines which fall outside of the constraints defined earlier, being that the line must not be too steep, and that `x0 < x1`.
+We also need to handle lines which fall outside of the constraints defined earlier, being that the line must not be too steep, that `x0 < x1`, and that `dy >= 0`.
 Applying both of these changes, we get the final algorithm, which handles all cases, using only integers:

 	dx = x1 - x0